Leicester City chairman Vichai Srivaddhanaprabha has signalled his intentions for the club’s level of success.

 ‘A competitive Premier League force’

 The reclusive 61-year-old made a typically brief statement about the club and their goals – excuse the pun – in the Wolverhampton Wanderers programme notes:

-“Our primary ambition is a long-term one – to make Leicester City a sustainable and consistently competitive force in the Premier League.
+"“Our primary ambition is a long-term one – to make Leicester City a sustainable and consistently competitive force in the Premier League.
 Season by season, we look for progress, which can come in many forms.
 Last season, under Claude Puel, we saw the start of an evolution in our squad, to a different, more methodical style of play and the further emergence of young players from our academy such as Ben Chilwell, Hamza Choudhury and Harvey Barnes.“This season, our evolution will continue with new players in the squad and I’m excited to see the progress we can make.
 At the end of the season, results and league position, must always be put into context and it is in these broader distinctions that we monitor whether the club is successfully pursuing that long-term ambition.”Via: LCFC Programme/ leicestermercury.co.uk"

 Assessment of the statement gives the assertion that the Thai owners are not finished with English silverware, regardless of being forced to sell arguably their best player.
 In fact “a premiership force” implies that Leicester City will challenge Man City, Liverpool et al for another title.
 That is speculatively optimistic, although, after 2016, not misguided.

 Claude Puel also gets backing and compliments from the chairman and we can infer: the boss will keep his job – for now – despite poor results at the tail end of 2017/18.
 Here is a clear understanding between owner and manager: youth development, squad evolution, trophies and the realisation of potential.
 Aspirations which complement one another.